vaishnavibilla07/Amazon-Clone/README.md

 - `style.css`: The CSS file for styling the website.
 - `images/`: Directory containing images used in the project (e.g., product images, logo).

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Inspired by the design and functionality of the Amazon website.
-- Special thanks to the Motioncut internship program for the opportunity to work on this project.
+- Special thanks to the Motioncut internship program for the opportunity to work on this project and also @apnacollege for guiding me throughout.